davidcavazos/ai-platform-samples/notebooks/samples/tables/purchase_prediction/README.md

 ### 1. Set up

-**If you are using AI Platform Notebooks**, your environment is alreadyauthenticated.
+**If you are using Vertex AI Workbench notebooks**, your environment is alreadyauthenticated.
 Skip this step.

 The first step in this process was to set up the project.
 We referred to the [AutoML tables documentation](https://cloud.google.com/automl-tables/docs/) and take the following steps:
 * Create a Google Cloud Platform (GCP) project